yeetymeaty20/Python-Scripts/Encryption/Fernet (Local-Files)/README.md

 # Fernet Encryption & more

+Getting Started:
+    To start using this script first run `python Fernet.py -s`

 This script allows you to encrypt, decrypt and more with the Fernet package from cryptography

 Setup / Usage: